 BUS 605 High-Performance Teams

 This course is designed to help students polish and develop leadership skills designed to take their teams to the next level.
-Throughout the course, students will learn theories and principals of contemporary and effective leadership.
+Throughout the course, students will learn theories and principles of contemporary and effective leadership.
 Skill improvement focuses on areas including communication (writing, presenting, listening), time-management, information literacy, personality and strength assessment, and more.
 Students will also engage in practical and hands-on strategies to accelerate performance among individuals, groups and teams within organizations.
-Students will be able to: develop a strategy for building a high-performance team, reflect on their own leadership strengths, implement improvement plans for self and others, and develop and deliver professional presentations using oral and written tools and techniques.
+Students will be able to: develop a strategy for building a high-performance team, reflect on their own leadership strengths, implement improvement plans for self and others and develop and deliver professional presentations using oral and written tools and techniques.

 BUS 606 Adaptive Leadership and Change Management